niilante/FFCK/docs/Workarounds/Workarounds.md

 ## How do I disable the black scrollbar and it's background
 You can [adjust](https://github.com/endeavoursc/firefox-overlay-scrollbars-win10) the [scrollbar color](https://developer.mozilla.org/en-US/docs/Web/CSS/scrollbar-color).
-The easiest method might be using yet another addon like e.g. [Scrollantana](https://addons.mozilla.org/fr/firefox/addon/scrolantana/) if you don't like touse userChrome.css.
+The easiest method might be using yet another addon like e.g. [Scrollantana](https://addons.mozilla.org/fr/firefox/addon/scrolantana/) if you don't like it use userChrome.css.

 * `widget.disable-dark-scrollbar` true
 * `layout.css.scrollbar-color.enabled` false